-Altogether 1,851 faecal samples from 98 elite and multiplier breeding herds (including Al centres and testing stations) were examined.
+A total of 1 407 faecal samples were received for examination and out of these 11 samples were rejected for examination.
+Altogether 1 396 faecal samples from 87 elite and multiplier breeding herds (including Al centres and testing stations) were examined.
 Salmonella was not detected.

-A total of 3,203 lymph node samples from slaughtered pigs were examined.
-Approximately 48% of the samples were taken from sows and the remaining from slaughter pigs.
+A total of 3 186 lymph node samples from slaughtered pigs were examined (Table 3).
+Approximately 44% of the samples were taken from sows and the remaining from slaughter pigs.
 Salmonella was not detected.
+Figure 2 shows the occurrence of Salmonella in samples from swine since the start of the programme.